JuKu/php-scaling-core-framework/README.md

 Download / copy all this files.
 All files in directory "lib" are required.
 Your scripts have to include lib/init.php, an autoloader will be added automatically.

+## Requirements
+  - PHP 7.0.7+ (it can also still work under PHP 5.4, but i cannot guarantee for this)
+  - MySQL 5.7+

 ## File permissions
   - chmod 755 /framework/cache
   - chmod 755 /framework/lib/store